ToucanToco/toucan-connectors/README.md

 pip install -e ".[all]"
 ```

+You may face issues when instally the repo locally due to dependencies.
+That's why a dev container is available to be used with visual studio.
+Refer to [this doc](https://code.visualstudio.com/docs/remote/containers) to use it.

 ### System packages

 Some connectors dependencies require specific system packages.
 As each connector can define its dependencies separatly you do not need this until you want to use these specific connectors.